iobis/manual/access.md

 ![*Screenshot showing the popup confirmation for which extensions you want to include in your download from the OBIS Mapper*](images/mapper-extensions.png){width=70%}

 After downloading, you will notice that the Event and Occurrence data is flattened into one table, called “Occurrence.csv”.
 Upon inspecting this file in your viewer of choice, you will see it contains all 225 possible DwC fields, although not every field will contain data for each observation.
 Any extensions you checked will be downloaded as separate tables.
+Fields added by the OBIS QC pipeline are also included in this download.
+You will also see a JSON file query.json that records your search parameters, and an HTML file called citations.
+It is important that if you are using the data downloaded you must ensure they are all cited according to the license.

 ## R package

 * <https://github.com/iobis/robis>

 The robis R package has been developed to facilitate connecting to the OBIS API from R. The package can be installed [from CRAN](https://cran.r-project.org/web/packages/robis/index.html) or [from GitHub](https://github.com/iobis/robis) (latest development version).
 The package documentation includes a [Reference](https://iobis.github.io/robis/reference/index.html) page outlining all functions, as well as a [getting started vignette](https://iobis.github.io/robis/articles/getting-started.html).
 For example, you can use the package to obtain a list of datasets, a taxon checklist, or raw occurrence data by supplying e.g. a taxon name or AphiaID.
-You can also specify whether to include absence records when obtaining occurrence data.
+You can also specify whether to include **absence or dropped records** when obtaining occurrence data.

 If you’d like to then download this data, you can simply export R objects with the `write.csv` function.
 If we wanted to obtain Mollusc data from OBIS, some options would be: